Optimally adaptive Bayesian spectral density estimation for stationary and nonstationary processes: Simulation study

 Third, we follow \cite{Edwards2018}, generate data from an AR(4) process $x_{t} = 0.9 x_{t-1} - 0.9 x_{t-2} + 0.9 x_{t-3} - 0.9 x_{t-4} + \epsilon_{t}$, and again estimate the log PSD and GP hyperparameters with the MCMC schemes.
 The log PSD of the AR(4) process is more complex than the prior two experiments.
 There are two peaks of different amplitudes in the spectrum, and the spectrum changes more abruptly than the AR(1) and AR(2) spectra.
 Table \ref{tab:result_table} indicates that the best performing covariance functions are the optimal smoothing spline and the two Matern functions.
 The worst performing covariance functions are the 10-eigenvector smoothing spline and the Sigmoid kernel.
 Once again we see a substantial improvement in estimation when an optimal number of basis functions is used, displayed in Figure \ref{fig:Spline_AR4_likelihood}.

-As the AR(4) process has two peaks, we may also test the proximity matching criterion of Section \ref{sec:validationmetrics} and measure the distance between the collective sets of peaks of the estimated and analytic power spectra.
+As the AR(4) process has two peaks, we may also test the proximity matching criterion of Section \ref{sec:multiplepeaks} and measure the distance between the collective sets of peaks of the estimated and analytic power spectra.
 In Table \ref{tab:MJ1_result_table}, we note that in this relatively simple example with just two peaks, all covariance functions satisfy this criterion.
 As such, the more general semi-metric (\ref{eq:MJ}) reduces to the simpler metric between frequencies (\ref{eq:reducedform}).
 We also include the collective distance between amplitudes in the table, as defined in (\ref{eq:amplitudedist}).
 These distances show that the optimal smoothing spline does the best job at estimating both peaks at the same time.

 Figures \ref{fig:Likelihood_Spline_AR1_likelihood}, \ref{fig:Likelihood_Spline_AR2_likelihood} and \ref{fig:Likelihood_Spline_AR4_likelihood} plot the Whittle likelihood against the number of eigenvectors for the AR(1), AR(2) and AR(4) processes, respectively - this selects the optimal number of basis functions for each.
 We see that consistently more than 10 basis functions are required to optimally model the data; in fact, the choice of 10 basis functions in the eigendecomposition is only really appropriate for the AR(1) and AR(2) spectrum.
 Even the synthetic AR(4) spectrum, but more so real-world processes, benefit from an optimised decomposition that can better suit their complexity and lack of smoothness.
 Indeed, real-world time series may have multiple periodic components represented in complex power spectra with multiple peaks, of varying amplitudes.
 The fixed 10-eigenvector decomposition is excessively smooth for these more complex spectra.
+In Appendix \ref{appendix:PW}, we examine an alternative AR(4) process, known in the literature for its difficulties.

-Finally, we include one last simulation study to demonstrate the efficacy of our improved RJMCMC at both segmenting a nonstationary time series and then estimating the power spectrum of each locally stationary segment.
-We generate a piecewise autoregressive time series by concatenating three AR processes of segment length $n=500$:
+Next, we include a simulation study to demonstrate the efficacy of our improved method at both segmenting a nonstationary time series and then estimating the power spectrum of each locally stationary segment.
+We generate a piecewise autoregressive time series by concatenating three AR processes of segment length $n=1000$: